The Ink Spots: Final years

-In 1952, Fuqua left Kenny to form his own vocal group using the name "Ink Spots".
-At this time Kenny and Fuqua each owned 50% of the Ink Spots, however it was decided by court ruling that Kenny's group was to continue on as the original "Ink Spots" while Fuqua's group was to use the name "Charlie Fuqua's New Ink Spots".
-Fuqua however did not go by this name and in defiance of the court ruling called his group the "original" Ink Spots.
+In 1952, Fuqua left the group to form his own vocal group using the name "Ink Spots".
+At this time, Kenny and Fuqua each owned 50% of the Ink Spots, and it was decided by court ruling that Kenny's group was to continue on as the original "Ink Spots", while Fuqua's group was to use the name "Charlie Fuqua's New Ink Spots".
+Defying the court ruling, Fuqua instead called his group the "Original" Ink Spots.

-After Fuqua's departure from the Ink Spots in 1952 he was replaced by popular Jazz and R&B guitarist Everett Barksdale.
-The group now consisted of Bill Kenny (lead tenor), Teddy Williams (second tenor) who had replaced Billy Bowen, Everett Barksdale (baritone and guitar) and Adriel McDonald (bass).
+Fuqua was replaced in the Ink Spots by popular jazz and R&B guitarist Everett Barksdale, so the group now consisted of Bill Kenny (lead tenor), Teddy Williams (second tenor), who had replaced Bowen, Everett Barksdale (baritone and guitar), and McDonald (bass).
 After being with the group for only a few months, Williams was replaced by Ernie Brown.
-Barksdale stayed with the group for about a year before being replaced by baritone vocalist and guitar player named Jimmy Cannady.
-This line-up of Kenny (lead tenor), Brown (second tenor), Cannady (baritone and guitar), and McDonald (bass) lasted until 1954 when the final change of lineup was made.
+Barksdale stayed with the group for about a year before being replaced by baritone vocalist and guitar player Jimmy Cannady.
+This line-up of Kenny (lead tenor), Brown (second tenor), Cannady (baritone and guitar), and McDonald (bass) lasted until 1954, when the final change of lineup was made.

 In April 1954, Brown was replaced by Henry Braswell, who sang with the Ink Spots for their final three months.
-In July 1954, Kenny officially disbanded the Ink Spots after an appearance at the "Bolero Bar" in Wildwood, New Jersey.
+Kenny officially disbanded the Ink Spots in July 1954, after an appearance at the Bolero Bar in Wildwood, New Jersey.